alfredoxperez/express-restful-api/ReadMe.md

 # express RESTful API
 'expressRestfulApi' is a RESTful web app using express js.
-This meant as a template for web server apps.
+This is meant as a template for web server apps.

 Features include:
  - MongoDb connection class